 The first step a doctor will take in treating ED is to address any underlying factors that may be involved.

-• Medicines – If you take a medicine that can contribute to ED, your doctor may recommend changing the dose or switching it for a different medicine.
-Always talk to your doctor before doing either.
+- Medicines – If you take a medicine that can contribute to ED, your doctor may recommend changing the dose or switching it for a different medicine.
+Always talk to your doctor before you make any changes.

-• Psychological factors – If an emotional issue or mental health condition seems to be playing a role in your ED, your doctor may recommend going to a counselor or taking other steps to support your mental health.
+- Psychological factors – If an emotional issue or mental health condition seems to be playing a role in ED, your doctor may recommend going to a therapist or taking other steps to support your mental health.

-• Lifestyle factors – If appropriate, your doctor will encourage you to limit or stop smoking, drinking alcohol or using drugs.
+- Lifestyle factors – Your doctor may discuss lifestyle changes that could help with ED, such as adjusting your exercise routine and reducing or stopping smoking, alcohol use or illicit drug use.
 It’s important to be honest with your doctor about your substance use, as it helps fill in the picture of your overall health.

 Part 2 of ED treatment: Making it easier to get and keep erections

-In some cases, getting underlying health factors under control is enough to treat ED.
-But if you continue to experience symptoms of ED, there are additional treatments that can help, such as:
+In some cases, improving underlying health factors is enough to manage ED.
+But if you continue to experience symptoms, there are additional treatments that can help, such as:

-• Oral medicines – Medicines like Viagra and Cialis increase blood flow to the penis and help it respond normally to sexual stimulation.
+- Oral medicines – Medicines like Viagra and Cialis increase blood flow to the penis and help it respond to sexual stimulation.

 Take back control

 Erectile dysfunction has a lot of possible causes and is frequently the result of a combination of factors.
-But with the right combination of lifestyle changes, medicine and other treatments, you can remove it – and any related stress – from your daily life.
+But the right combination of lifestyle changes, medicine and other treatments can help you regain control over your sexual health and reduce the stress that often comes with ED.

 If you feel like you might be experiencing erectile dysfunction, talk to your primary care doctor.
 They can give you an initial assessment and refer you to a sexual health expert or urologist if necessary.